Ombudsman services by country: New Zealand

 The Ombudsman also assists the public on matters of upholding legislative rights.
-The Ombudsman performs duties assisting individuals and groups such as disclosures about serious wrongdoing in workplaces, upholding fair treatment for disabled people, and monitoring places of detention.
+The Ombudsman performs duties assisting individuals and groups, such as disclosures about serious wrongdoing in workplaces, upholding fair treatment for disabled people, and monitoring places of detention.

 New Zealand also has three industry ombudsmen – the New Zealand Banking Ombudsman, the Insurance and Savings Ombudsman, and the Electricity and Gas Complaints Commissioner.

 North Macedonia

-Since 1997 North Macedonia has an Ombudsman for protection of citizens rights (Macedonian: Naroden pravobranitel).
-The ombudsman is appointed by the Parliament and performs her or his work under the Constitution and the Law of the Ombudsman.
+Since 1997, North Macedonia has had an Ombudsman for the protection of citizens rights (Macedonian: Naroden pravobranitel).
+The ombudsman is appointed by the Parliament and performs their work under the Constitution and the Law of the Ombudsman.